lawsonkeith/Protobot/README.md

 ## Teleop2
 Improved RC car teleop system with haptic feedback using C on a raspberry Pi.
 The main improvement is the use of an HD camera rather than the XBOX USB camera which couldn't go past really low res.
 This now uses gstreamer rather than mjpeg-streamer to achieve this.
+The old teleop used a chep wifi dongle, this uses a 100mW unit with an antennae for better range.

 There are 4 software modules: